Last Updated on

 - Over at Pinterest, after engineers worked on performance optimisation in 2015, they reported a 40% decrease in wait time, with a corresponding 15% increase in organic traffic and a 15% increase in signups conversion rate.

 The list goes on and on.
 But in the interests of speeding this up, suffice to say your web pages need to load in 3 seconds or less to meet user expectations.
-Load slow, lose fast.
+Page speed load time slow = you lose fast.

 However, according to that earlier-mentioned, much-touted 2017 industry benchmarks Google report, which focuses on mobile landing page experiences, the average loading times for various industries worldwide don’t come anywhere near to meeting that best practice.
 Take a look at the average load time for each of these industries in the following countries: